 Read more about the Shenzhen Symphony Orchestra here.

 One of the most outstanding Chinese-American violinists, Suli Xue enjoys an active career on today’s international music stage.
-A member of the Los Angeles Philharmonic Orchestra, a Professor of Violin in the Thornton School of Music at University of Southern California, the Artistic Advisor of Young Musicians Foundation Debut Orchestra, the Artistic Director of the Schoenfeld International String Competition and the former concertmaster of the Central Philharmonic Orchestra of China, Suli Xue has earned high acclaim around the world for his unique artistry.
+A member of Los Angeles Philharmonic Orchestra, the Artistic Director of Schoenfeld International String Competition, the Artistic Director of Hong Kong International Music Festival, the Chairman of Schoenfeld International String Society, the Artistic Advisor of Young Musicians Foundation Debut Orchestra, the founder of Pacific Harmony String Quartet, former Professor of Violin in Thornton School of Music at University of Southern California and concertmaster of the Central Symphony Orchestra of China, Suli Xue has earned high acclaim around the world for his unique artistry.

 Suli Xue graduated from the Shanghai Conservatory of Music and USC Thornton school of Music - a protégé of world-renowned violin professor, Alice Schoenfeld.
 He was frequently invited as a guest artist and faculty to teach and perform at International Music Festivals in United States and Europe.
 Suli Xue has served as a juror for numerous international music competitions.
 Recently, he performed as a soloist with YMF Debut Orchestra and Moscow State Symphony Orchestra for their New Year's Concert Tour.
 He also released two CD albums “Melodies of China” and “Golden Melodies.”
 The albums were received with extraordinary praise and popularity in China as well as internationally.

 Suli Xue won both the Award of Excellence on his CD album “Golden Melodies“ and Award of Excellence for his acoustic instrumental solo performance from GMA - GLOBAL MUSIC AWARDS in 2014.